 - On reviewing the defendant’s submission that the company and R had failed to take reasonable precautions regarding the security of the premises, the judge held that it was not enough that the insured’s failure was negligent; it had to be at least reckless.
 This meant that the claimant had to have recognised that a danger existed, and been unconcerned by that danger;

 - The judge referred to the previous case of Sofi v Prudential Assurance Co Ltd , in which an insurer’s appeal was dismissed on application of the test, when considering the insured’s recklessness.
 In referring to Sofi, the judge commented that it was impossible to conclude that the company and/or R had been reckless: they had put a number of security mechanisms in place, suggesting they were far from reckless;

 - The judge noted that, even if the minimum security standards had been implemented, this would not have prevented the fire, as the arson attacker would not have been deterred by the minimum security standards.
 However, it would have provided the claimant with insurance;

 - Lastly, the valuation evidence of the claimant’s expert was to be preferred.
 The claimant was entitled to recover £360,000 for the damaged machines, plus interest and costs.

 In light of the above, insurers and brokers may find it beneficial to clearly spell out to policy holders any fundamental and/or onerous clauses in the insurance contract, particularly clauses relating to the validity and/or voidance of any claims.

 This would ensure that the relationship is established on certain terms from the outset, while also enhancing customer service.
 This approach would also reduce the scope for any unnecessary disputes.

-For more information contact our Property Insurance Litigation team or call 0117 904 6000.
+For more information on minimum security standards or any of the issues raised in this article, contact our Property Insurance Litigation team or call 0117 904 6000.